crossplane/crossplane/design/design-doc-stacks.md

 # License SPDX name: https://spdx.org/licenses/
 license: Apache-2.0

-# Scope of permissions needed by the stack once installed in the control plane,
+# Scope of roles needed by the stack once installed in the control plane,
 # current supported values are:
 #
 # - Cluster
 # - Namespace
 permissionScope: Cluster

+# Dependent CRDs will be coupled with Owned CRDs and core resources to produce
+# RBAC rules.
+All verbs will be permitted.
+dependsOn:
+- crd: "mytype.mygroup.example.org/v1alpha1"
+- crd: '*.yourstack.example.org/v1alpha1'

 ```

 ### Example `install.yaml`